kevgo/tricorder/README.md

 downloading rumdl 0.2.55 ... extracting ... ok
 ```

-To install the `rumdl` linter,
-Tricorder looks up the latest release where rumdl is hosted.
+To install `rumdl`, Tricorder looks up its latest release and records
-It stores that version in a file called `run-that-app` so that rumdl always runs
+that version in the `run-that-app` file.
-that version from now on.
+From then on, this repository consistently uses that version.

-Then it downloads the release for your operating system and CPU architecture,
+Tricorder then downloads the release matching your operating system
-unzips the executable from the archive,
-and stores that executable on the local hard drive.
+and CPU architecture, extracts the executable, and caches it locally.

+If a tool doesn't provide a compatible binary release,
-Tricorder can also compile tools from source if it cannot find a binary release.
+Tricorder can compile it from source.

+With Tricorder, you no longer have to:

+- figure out which file types exist in each codebase
+- research appropriate linters and formatters for every file type
+- bikeshed tooling choices across developers and teams
+- remember to add linters and formatters when new file types appear
+- learn how to install, configure, and invoke dozens of separate tools
+- keep those tools up to date across all your codebases

+## Why is it fast

 Many optimizations make Tricorder incredibly fast:

-- written in Rust
+- It is written in Rust, which makes discovering your source files quick.
-- it runs modern linters that execute quickly
+- it favors modern, fast linters and formatters.
-- it calls all tools with the exact files to lint or format,
+- It passes each tool the exact files it needs to process,
-  so that the linters don't need to search
+  so tools don't have to scan the codebase again.
-  for files again
-- it processes all stacks concurrently
+- it processes independent file types concurrently

-The things you don't have to do anymore:

-- figure out which file types exist in your codebase
-- research which linters and formatters exist for each file type
-- bikeshed with other developers and teams that use different linters
-  and formatters than you
-- remember to add linters and formatters
-  when somebody adds additional file types to your codebase
-- study how to install, setup, and configure the dozens of tools needed
-- keep all tools up to date across all codebases

 ## Q & A